Effective Date: May 11, 2010

 e.
 If not active duty military or U.S. civil servant, evidence substantiating the ability to perform requested privileges.

-1.2.2 Initial verification and annual verification of credentials shall be required of all NASA licensed health-care support personnel, including licensed personnel in management roles, and encompasses requirements for licensure, training, and certification.
+1.2.2 Initial verification and annual verification of credentials will be required of all NASA licensed health-care support personnel, including licensed personnel in management roles, and encompasses requirements for licensure, training, and certification.
 The core credentialing criteria are:

 a.
 Current state licensure that must be verified with the licensing entity;